don-ferris/LifeStream/VISION.md

 # LifeStream Vision

+> **Private, ad-free social networking for friends and family.**
+> **LifeStream exists for effortlessly, privately, and meaningfully sharing life’s moments with the people who matter most.**

 ## What LifeStream Is

 LifeStream is a private, ad-free social network designed exclusively for friends and family.

-LifeStream is a chronological stream of life.
+LifeStream is a chronological record of life's moments.

 Posts may include photos, videos, announcements, stories, polls, life events, comments, reactions, and conversations.